 This course introduces today's condition of visual journalism and its development in last few decades.
 Students will learn about the transition from traditional film-based photography to digital imaging to the current post-digital condition.
 The course also includes practical assignments which will help students understand the nature of problems introduced in the theoretical lectures.
 Students will try traditional technical equipment, DSLRs, mobile photojournalism, drone journalism, VR journalism, the use of AI in digital imaging, among other things.

-The course "Foreign Correspondence" covers both the very interesting history of the profession, as well as its current situation that is influenced by both technological and economic challenges.
-The course makes use of the practical skills students gained from the previous courses to simulate the work of foreign correspondents.
-The students' knowledge about the Central and Eastern Europe region is used in their journalistic stories, thereby deeply grounding their theoretical knowledge.
+The course "Foreign Correspondence" covers the fascinating history of the profession and its current situation, which is influenced by technological and economic challenges.
+The course uses the practical skills students gained from the previous courses to simulate the work of foreign correspondents.

 Writing the thesis provides the opportunity to choose a subtheme/region/theory within the wider field of studies to produce an original piece of empirical work.